mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-5-x.md

 <p>Plane 2, the Supplementary Ideographic Plane (SIP), is used for about 40,000 Unified Han (CJK) Ideographs.</p>
 <p>mPDF version 5 supports fonts containing characters from all Unicode Planes.
 By choosing the correct font, almost every single character from Unicode 5 can be displayed in a PDF file.</p>
 <h3>Unicode Supplementary Multilingual Plane (SMP or Plane 1) U+10000 - U+1FFFF</h3>
-<p>The Unicode Supplementary Multilingual Plane contains ranges such as Gothic text and Egyptian Hieroglyphics. as well as other (mainly) ancient scripts - see <a href="/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html">Unicode coverage of free fonts</a> for full list.</p>
+<p>The Unicode Supplementary Multilingual Plane contains ranges such as Gothic text and Egyptian Hieroglyphics. as well as other (mainly) ancient scripts - see <a href="{{ "/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html" | prepend: site.baseurl }}">Unicode coverage of free fonts</a> for full list.</p>
 <p>mPDF uses a different method to embed fonts in the PDF file if they include characters from SMP or SIP, because the characters cannot be represented by a 4 character hex code 0000-FFFF.
 This method is less eficient than the default method, and it can be suppressed by adding the font name to the array <code>BMPonly</code> in the <span class="filename">config_fonts.php</span> configuration file.</p>
 <p>Note that the DejaVu fonts&nbsp; distributed with mPDF do contain a few characters in the SMP plane, but most users will not require them and by default they are added to the array <code>BMPonly</code>.</p>
 <h2>Using CJK fonts in mPDF</h2>